DavidAce/h5pp/README.md

     }
 ```

-Find more code examples in the [Wiki](https://github.com/DavidAce/h5pp/wiki).
+Find more code examples in the [examples directory](https://github.com/DavidAce/h5pp/tree/master/examples) or in the [Wiki](https://github.com/DavidAce/h5pp/wiki).

 ### File permissions